MapManagement/gpu-passthrough/problems.md

 ---

-## Reset Bug Patch
+## Weird Resets and Restarts
 ### **Problem**
-I encountered a problem while testign around with the [fix of AMD's reset bug I discovered](https://github.com/gnif/vendor-reset).
-So if I boot up a virtual machine which owns a whole GPU, a mouse and a keyboard, the mouse will disconnect after awhile.
+I encountered a problem while testing around with one of my Windows VM.
+So if I boot up a virtual machine which owns some USB devices, they will be resetted after some time.
+This means, that my host will regain full access over this device.
 I don't know why and what happens but ``dmesg`` shows following processes:
 ```
 [ 3839.874525] vendor-reset-drm: atomfirmware: bios_scratch_reg_offset initialized to 4c
 [ 3840.118706] vfio-pci 0000:08:00.0: AMD_VEGA10: bus reset disabled? yes